Little Chapel in the Woods: Awards and recognition

-Stained Glass Windows
+Stained glass windows

 The stained glass windows found inside the Little Chapel were designed to the theme "Women Ministering to the Human Needs."
 Each window pays respect to women in that particular profession.
 Graduate student Beatrice Paschall supervised the careful design and construction of each window.

 The Motherhood Window sits directly over the altar and symbolizes woman as Mother.
 It is the largest of all the windows in the chapel and the most prominent in position.
 The illustrations found within the stained glass represent ideals derived from the Biblical conception of motherhood found in Proverbs.
 These include spiritual strength, desire, leadership, kindness, loyalty and love.

 The Nursing Window is dedicated to woman as nurse.
 This window pays homage to all of the women who paved the road toward modern day nursing.
 The large figure in the center of the window represents the ideal nurse.

 The Teaching Window is dedicated to woman as teacher.
 The window pays homage to all of the women who used their knowledge as a tool to educate the minds of others.
 The central figure represents Helen Keller and her teacher Anne Sullivan.